rist-ro/rl-introduction-notes/sutton_rl.md

 #### Heuristic search

 Heuristic search is a popular decision-time planning method frequently used in classical AI which uses **tree expansion from the current state to look ahead and search for the best action to take**.
-This can be integrated into RL **through value function improvement** .
-What this means is the fact that through lookahead we can improve the estimate of the value function, and thus improve the policy.
+This can be integrated into RL **through value function improvement**.
+What this means is the fact that through look-ahead we can improve the estimate of the value function, and thus improve the policy.
 Unlike in traditional heuristic search, however, we can use this traversal to also do updates on the value function.

 Heuristic search methods can be seen as a **generalization of single-step greedy** action selection.
-If lookahead has a significant enough impact (ie. either $\gamma^k$ - total discount - is very small or the episode end is reached) we can learn perfect optimal value functions at the cost of computation.
+If look-ahead has a significant enough impact (ie. either $\gamma^k$ - total discount - is very small or the episode end is reached) we can learn perfect optimal value functions at the cost of computation.
 This happens because **if we fully traverse the tree, we know what the true return actually is**.
-One-step or multi step updates can be used to actively improve the value functions during this search step.
+One-step or multi-step updates can be used to actively improve the value functions during this search step.

-For tree expansion we can use a random traversal , but we are much more likely to get a better estimate if we use an on-policy distribution (see figure 8.9 on page 189 for how this may be implemented with one step updates).
+For tree expansion, we can use a random traversal, but we are much more likely to get a better estimate if we use an on-policy distribution (see figure 8.9 on page 189 for how this may be implemented with one step updates).

 ---

 #### Rollout algorithms

-Rollout algorithm **are decision-time planning algorithms based on MC simulated estimations starting from the current state using a fixed policy $\pi$ called rollout policy**.
+Rollout algorithms **are decision-time planning algorithms based on MC simulated estimations starting from the current state using a fixed policy $\pi$ called rollout policy**.
 The average MC estimates are not used towards learning an optimal policy, but for choosing the action for the current state.

 The role of this is to improve the estimate $q_\pi(s,a)$ of based on these MC averages.
 This way, according to the *policy improvement theorem*, we know that the actions taken greedily wrt. the better estimates of the value function are at least as good as those of the policy.